Ranking the top 10 moments in NHL Winter Classic history

 - Oops!Something went wrong.Please try again later.

-Seabrook’s hit on Cleary one of the top 10 Winter Classic moments originally appeared on NBC Sports Chicago
+Troy Brouwer’s late goal one of the top 10 Winter Classic moments originally appeared on NBC Sports Washington

 Is there any better way to ring in the new year than some outdoor hockey on New Year’s Day?